cy7sh/website/content/posts/wizardlike-writeup.md

 ![disassembly of the main function in radare2](/images/wizardlike-r2-main-disass.png)

-This looks like the initial entry function we say in Ghidra.
+This looks like the initial entry function we saw in Ghidra.
 The first function call might be a call to the real entry function.
 Press "j" until that call is on top, press "df" to disassemble that function, and we see the following.

 ![disassembly of the real entry function in radare2](/images/wizardlike-r2-realentry-disass.png)